hashicorp/nomad/ui/README.md

 * UI branches should be prefix with `f-ui-` for feature work and `b-ui-` for bug fixes.
 This instructs CI to skip running nomad backend tests.

+### Storybook UI Library

+The Storybook project provides a browser to see what components and patterns are present in the application and how to use them.
+You can run it locally with `yarn storybook`.
+The latest version from the `master` branch is at [`nomad-storybook.netlify.com`](https://nomad-storybook.netlify.com/).

+To generate a new story for a component, run `ember generate story component-name`.
+You can use the existing stories as a guide.

 ### Troubleshooting

 #### The UI is running, but none of the API requests are working